 Let $S_0= L_{(1,0;0)}$ represent the global optimal set, with $S_1$ containing all other feasible solutions.
 Following the same analysis applied to the (1+1) EA with greedy repair on Instance KP1, we get that the mean hitting time from an empty knapsack to the global optimal solution is given by

-By comparing \eqref{instance3-a5} and \eqref{instance3-b1}, we see that the mean hitting time of the (1+1) EA using greedy repair is $O({n^{2-n}})$ of that of the (1+1) EA using feasibility rules.
-For Instance KP3, greedy repair can reduce the mean hitting time from exponential to polynomial.
+By comparing \eqref{instance2-a5} and \eqref{instance2-b11}, we observe that for KP3, the (1+1) EA using greedy repair is faster than that of the (1+1) EA using feasibility rules by a factor $\Omega(n^{n-2})$.
 Table~\ref{tab:Comparision} demonstrates that neither greedy repair nor feasibility rules can dominate the other.